TogAr2/MinestomPvP/README.md

 ### Experimental branch

-If you do not use a custom player implementation, you might want to use the experimental branch, which is made for better velocity and knockback.
+If you do not use a custom player implementation, you might want to use the experimental branch: `velocity-experiment`, which is made for better velocity and knockback.

 ### Events